zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 ## Learning goals

-The goals of this lesson is to help you understand:
+The goals of this lesson are to help you understand:

 - The role of AI Agent Frameworks in AI development.
 - How to leverage AI Agent Frameworks to build intelligent agents.